AEADataEditor/aea-de-guidance/sample-language-report.md

 > [REQUIRED] Please add a setup program that installs all packages as noted above.
 Please specify all necessary commands.
 An example of a setup file can be found at https://github.com/gslab-econ/template/blob/master/config/config_stata.do

+> [REQUIRED] Please add a setup program that installs all packages as noted above.
+Please specify all necessary commands.
+An example of a setup file can be found at https://github.com/labordynamicsinstitute/paper-template/blob/master/programs/global-libraries.R

 > [REQUIRED] Please provide debugged code, addressing the issues identified in this report.

 > [SUGGESTED] Please specify hardware requirements, and duration (execution time) for the last run, to allow replicators to assess the computational requirements.